crudspa/crudspa/doc/Databases/Standards.md

 ### JetBrains Rider

-Rider 2025.3 gives you the same helpful SQL style controls in a standalone JetBrains IDE.
+JetBrains Rider gives you the same helpful SQL style controls in a standalone JetBrains IDE.

 * Confirm that the bundled `Database Tools and SQL` plugin is enabled.
 * Go to `Settings > Editor > Code Style > SQL`.